nhm-herpetology/museum-NGS-training/Unit_01/Bioinformatics_Lab/README.md

 We want to remove low quality bases and adapter contamination and we can do both of those things using [Illumiprocessor](https://github.com/faircloth-lab/illumiprocessor)

 4. To use Illumiprocessor we need to install phyluce which requires miniconda for installation.
-On Franklin or Crop Diversity Cluster we just need to type:
+We already installed conda for the previous module, but if you have skipped ahead, here is how you install conda on Franklin or Crop Diversity Cluster:

 ```
 install-conda
 ```

-4. Install phyluce (instructions here for Linux version, other versions available [here](https://github.com/faircloth-lab/phyluce/releases)):
+5. Install phyluce (instructions here for Linux version, other versions available [here](https://github.com/faircloth-lab/phyluce/releases)):

 ```
 wget https://raw.githubusercontent.com/faircloth-lab/phyluce/v1.7.1/distrib/phyluce-1.7.1-py36-Linux-conda.yml